KelllyChen/AIPI510_Final_Project/README.md

 - My dataset may contain inherent biases, including selection bias from the chosen channels.

 ### Transparency
-- I are committed to transparency in our data collection and analysis methods, and I encourage scrutiny and replication of my findings.
+- I am committed to transparency in our data collection and analysis methods, and I encourage scrutiny and replication of my findings.

 ### Responsible Use
 - This dataset is intended for research and educational purposes only.
 I discourage any use that could lead to harassment, discrimination, or violation of YouTube's terms of service.